sudotliu/bonsai/README.md

 # Bonsai

+## General Tree Positioning

 Bonsai is a tree positioning utility that can compute coordinates for all nodes in a given tree such that they are neatly and evenly spaced out when displayed visually.
 The original use-case was to enable recomputing the node positions for a dynamic tree to be rendered in a web application.
-Essentially, any application that involves displaying a tree structure may benefit, but especially those cases in which the tree changes in shape often enough to make it cumbersome to reposition or balance by hand.
+Essentially, any application that involves displaying a tree structure may benefit, but especially those cases where the tree changes in shape often enough to make it cumbersome or impossible to reposition or balance manually.

 Note that this project is only the backend algorithm used for position calculations and it does not handle anything to do with displaying the tree other than providing coordinates as output.
-Nonetheless, it may be easier to grok with a visual example, so here is a screenshot of how the first use-case looked when rendered:
+Nonetheless, it may be easier to grok with a visual example, so below is a screenshot of how the first use-case looked when rendered.
+I will link to a blog post about the full project later, and we may decide to release that under an open source license as well some day.

 ![Bonsai Metric Tree Example](bonsai_example_big.png)

-I will link to a blog post about this project here later, and we may decide to release the full original project under an open source license as well some day.

 ## Walker Node Positioning Algorithm